- GW Home

 - Faculty And Staff

-The University Hearing Board (UHB) is designed to provide a prompt, fair decision in serious disciplinary cases – those that may result in a sanction recommendation of suspension, expulsion, or cancellation of a student’s residence hall license agreement.
+University Hearing Board Justice: The University Hearing Board (UHB) is designed to provide a prompt, fair decision in serious disciplinary cases.
 University Justices play an integral role in determining the facts of individual cases and recommending appropriate sanctions for violations of the “Code of Student Conduct.”
 Staff members in the Office of Student Rights & Responsibilities train University Justices to interpret the “Code” appropriately, ask probing questions, make proper sanction recommendations, and build a consensus with other members of the Board in each case.
-University Justices are, in part, responsible for ensuring respondents receive a fair and impartial hearing, and University Justices play an integral role in fostering development and growth among their peers.
-By weighing each unique set of circumstances and considering the statements of respondents and other witnesses, University Justices provide vital contributions to the university disciplinary system.
+University Justices are, in part, responsible for ensuring that respondents receive a fair and impartial hearing, and University Justices play an integral role in fostering development and growth among their peers.
+By weighing each unique set of circumstances and considering the statements of respondents and other witnesses, University Justices provide vital contributions to the University disciplinary system.

-Civility Educators are designed to facilitate educational, non-disciplinary conversations with students going through the Office of Civility & Community Standards process.
-The Civility Educator program was created as a peer-to- peer alternative method of addressing student behavior that negatively impacts self and community.
-As a result, students will have an opportunity to discuss incidents in which they were involved with a fellow peer, rather than a university administrator.
-Additionally, meetings with Civility Educators do not result in a student receiving a judicial record, meaning that discussion can better emphasize educational outcomes and healthy decision-making instead of simply judicial consequences.
+Civility Educators: Civility Educators are designed to facilitate educational, non-disciplinary conversations with students who are having a matter addressed through the Office of Civility & Community Standards.
+The Civility Educator program was created as a peer-to-peer alternative method of addressing student behavior that negatively impacts self and community.
+As a result, students will have an opportunity to discuss incidents in which they were involved with a fellow peer, rather than a University administrator.
+Additionally, meetings with Civility Educators do not result in a student receiving a disciplinary record, so discussions can focus on educational outcomes and healthy decision-making.

 - Develop active listening skills and enhance critical thinking skills.